stevan/PMMC/author/NOTES.md

 ### Importing
 ```
-    `MyModuleName >IMPORT!   // given a symbol, import it as a module
+    `MyModuleName >IMPORT   // given a symbol, import it as a module
 ```

 <!----------------------------------------------------------------------------->